 templates push command, followed by the template path:

-postmark templates push ~/my-templates
+postmark templates push ~/my-emails

 Before the templates get pushed, you’ll see a summary of changes.
 You can see whether a template will be modified or newly added to the server.
 If you’ve pushed templates in the UI, this might look a little familiar.
 Confirm your changes by typing